CalvinWan0101/PowerPoint/README.md

 ## Features

-- Create three different shapes: Rectangle, Circle, Triangle
+- Create three different types of shapes: Rectangle, Circle, Triangle
     - draw directly on the slide
     - use the buttons to create the shapes
     - ![](./image/draw.gif)